radu-nedelcu-de/game-menu-detector/readme.md

 This repository shows how to detect Game's Menus during play.

 It uses the differences between consecutive frames to detect if a large difference occurred.
+Afterwards, it uses OCR to look for common Menu buttons such as 'Options' or 'Exit'.

 For Star Craft, the following Menu Frames have been detected in the video attached: